samyapp/laravel-external-authentication/README.md

 ## Authorizing Users

-You should use the standard Laravel methods to authorize users for specific routes or actions.
+Use the standard Laravel methods to authorize users for specific routes or actions.

-@todo RemoteGuard also includes optional middleware to authorize users based on the presence, absence or values of the attributes set on the user model.

 ## Configuration